 Our officers are entitled to certain benefits if the officer's employment terminates in certain circumstances or if a change of control occurs.
-Our Board of Directors and our compensation committee review our officers' overall compensation packages on an annual basis or more frequently as it deems appropriate.
+Our Board and our compensation committee review our officers' overall compensation packages on an annual basis or more frequently as they deem appropriate.
 From time to time, we may retain independent compensation consultants as we consider appropriate to help identify appropriate peer group companies and to obtain and evaluate current executive compensation data.
 In 2016, we retained compensation consultants in designing our executive compensation programs.
-Moving forward, we expect that our compensation committee will retain independent compensation consultants.